LordSaac/turicreate-jupyter-apple-silicone/README.md

-# 🐳 Docker Setup for TuriCreate with Jupyter Notebook
+# 🐳 Docker Setup for TuriCreate with Jupyter Notebook Compatible With Apple Silicone M1/M2/M3...

 ## 📝 Overview
 This Dockerfile creates a containerized environment for running TuriCreate with Jupyter Notebook, compatible with: